erikh/scarlett-school/lessons/unix/2-the-shell.md

 ## Meta-Characters

-Since you can use the shell to write programs, the creators of teh shell used special symbols, called "meta-characters", to make programming easier by typing less.
+Since you can use the shell to write programs, the creators of the shell used special symbols, called "meta-characters", to make programming easier by typing less.
 These characters are nearly all non-alphanumeric (meaning, not a-z, A-Z, or 0-9) characters, including nearly all math symbols and even things like